sourcegraph/sourcegraph-public-snapshot/doc/user/search/examples.md

 # Search examples

-Below are examples that search repositories on [Sourcegraph.com](https://sourcegraph.com/search), our open source code search solution for GitHub, but you can copy and adapt the following search queries for use on your company’s private instance.
+Below are examples that search repositories on [Sourcegraph.com](https://sourcegraph.com/search), our open source code search solution for GitHub and GitLab.
+You can copy and adapt the following search queries for use on your company’s private instance.

 > See [**search query syntax**](queries.md) reference.